dataluscorp/browser/toolkit/crashreporter/docs/Using_the_Mozilla_symbol_server.rst

-On older GDB and Mac OS X there is a `Python script to download symbols from the Mozilla symbol server <http://hg.mozilla.org/users/jwatt_jwatt.org/fetch-symbols>`__ for :ref:`gdb <Debugging Firefox with GDB>`, Shark and other software that uses symbols.
+On older GDB and Mac OS X there is a `Python script to download symbols from the Mozilla symbol server <http://hg.mozilla.org/users/jwatt_jwatt.org/fetch-symbols>`__ for :ref:`gdb <Debugging Datalus with GDB>`, Shark and other software that uses symbols.
 Note that the symbol file for the XUL library is very large and takes some time to download.
 This may make it appear as if the script has gotten stuck, but it will continue.